shraddhadevs/sharesphere/README.md

 3. Update your database connection in `config.php`.
 4. Run on your local server (XAMPP/WAMP).

-*Project developed by [तुझे नाव], guided by Unified Mentor Pvt.
+*Project developed by [Shraddha Satpal Munjawar], guided by Unified Mentor Pvt.
 Ltd.*